jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 [Available DSLR Cameras & Lenses](../Cameras.md){:target="_blank"}

-For this project, you will work with **three cameras**, each with a different lenses.
+On Week 2, you will work with **three cameras**, each with a different lenses.
 Setup the lens for each camera first, then go over the rest of the settings below.

 - **Camera A:** Default kit lens (static - on tripoid)
 - **Camera B:** *50mm* or *85mm* (static - on tripoid)